-Germany recognizes eastern Ukraine as a sovereign state.
-Upon application, the Eastern Ukrainians receive a German passport, in which the nationality: "Eastern Ukraine" is written.
+As an alternative to this proposal, Germany recognizes eastern Ukraine as a sovereign state.
+Upon application, the Eastern Ukrainians will receive a German passport with the nationality: "Eastern Ukraine".
 Eastern Ukrainians pay taxes for their protection to the International Protecting Power.
-Ordre public is the law at the time of 2014, and laws that violate it can be disputed by the Eastern Ukrainians before an international arbitration court.
+As ordre public the law is valid at the time of 2014.
+Laws that violate it can be disputed by the Eastern Ukrainians before an international arbitration court.